descawed/sh2-anim-converter/README.md

 * `data/chr2/mar/xmar_wphand.anm`: Path to write the converted animation that can be used by the output character.
 Will be created if it doesn't exist.

+Note that when converting Maria's animations to James, you need to truncate her animation at the reference animation offset (see [Schema/Characters](#characters)) prior to conversion; the tool doesn't do this automatically yet.

 ## Schema

 The schema, in schema.toml, describes how to map one character's skeleton to another.
-Currently only a mapping from James to Maria is provided; I expect to add the reverse mapping shortly.
+Only mappings between James and Maria are provided.
 There are only two top-level keys, `characters` and `mappings`.

 ### characters